Soapbubble/tip-teller/demo_tips/cooking/meat/duck_recipes.md

 2. Set a low temperature
 3. Surf the net for just a little while
 4. 4 hours later, eat some yoghourt/pizza

+[tip]
+Organize yourself to not be a delayed duck.
+Set duck alarm.